darealshinji/UnityEngine2deb/README.md

                            pattern: John Doe <nick@domain.org>
-   HOMEPAGE             homepage of the game or the developer YEAR                 the year when the game was released RIGHTHOLDER          Who's holding the copyright?
+   HOMEPAGE             homepage of the game or the developer YEAR                 the year when the game was released COPYRIGHT            Who's holding the copyright?
 ```

 Example: